shane-gramlich/moananu.com/index.md

 [more...](malietoa-laupepa.md)

 ## Reach Out
-We have a private slack server at [https://moananu.slack.com/](https://moananu.slack.com/) for everyone to communicate on.
+We have a private slack server at [https://moananu.slack.com/](https://moananu.slack.com/) for everyone to communicate.
 Just ask to receive an invitation.

 If you have any problems contact [@ShaneGramlich](https://twitter.com/ShaneGramlich) on twitter.